-The rotunda of the baptistery is formed by a circle of eight antique columns, including two made from granite and six made from cipollino marble and whose capitals and bases are made from white marble.
-These Corinthian columns were part of a temple dedicated to Apollo which used to stand in the same place.
+The rotunda of the baptistery forms a circle of eight Roman-origin columns, including two made from granite and six made from cipollino marble.
+Their capitals and bases are made from white marble.
+These Corinthian columns were part of the Roman temple dedicated to Apollo which stood there during the Roman era.

 Under the flagstones are found the vaults of local canons and archbishops.

 On one wall, some stones have been removed to reveal a Romanesque fresco.